QR4.7.5 Family Generations

 In Table 4.1, electrons, quarks, and neutrinos have family generations, each like the last but heavier.
 An electron has a muon elder brother of the same charge but two hundred times heavier, and a tau eldest brother that is three and a half thousand times heavier.
-Up and down quarks also have heavier charm and strange quarks, and massive top and bottom quarks, but again after three generations, no more.
+Up and down quarks also have heavier charm and strange quarks, and massive top and bottom quarks, but after three generations, no more.
 The standard model describes these generations but doesn’t explain:

 1. Why do family generations occur?